1

 Figure 5.
 When an address is entered into the search bar, the location will appear for selection on the search bar dropdown, and the location will then appear from an aerial view on the map screen.

-The “Generate EJ Report” tab in the Environmental Justice Report Tool.
+A highlighted census block group in the Environmental Justice Report Tool.

 Note that if a facility is large enough to span the boundary of multiple census block groups, the permit applicant must generate a separate Environmental Justice Report for each census block group in which the facility is located.
 Only one Environmental Justice Report can be generated at a time.
 If a permit applicant is submitting an application for multiple facilities, they must generate a separate Environmental Justice Report for each facility.

-A one-mile radius aerial map in the Environmental Justice Report Tool.
+The location button and a one-mile radius aerial map in the Environmental Justice Report Tool.

 Understanding the Environmental Justice Report

 The Environmental Justice Report provides an overview of the environmental and socioeconomic data available in Colorado EnviroScreen for the selected location in Colorado.
 The report details whether the location is within a Disproportionately Impacted Community, and if so, whether it is a Socioeconomically Vulnerable Community or Cumulatively Impacted Community based on the criteria established by Regulation 3.
-All underlying data in the report comes from Colorado EnviroScreen version 1.0.
+All underlying data in the report comes from Colorado EnviroScreen version 2.0.
 For more information about the data and methodology used in Colorado EnviroScreen see the Colorado EnviroScreen Technical Documentation.

-Note: Each Environmental Justice Report generated lists the Disproportionately Impacted Community (DIC) Layer of Colorado EnviroScreen version number used to generate the report.
+Note: Each Environmental Justice Report generated lists the Disproportionately Impacted Community Layer of Colorado EnviroScreen version number used to generate the report.
 You can confirm this information by checking the bottom right footer of any pages within the report.

-Section 2.
-Environmental Justice Summary for Air Quality Regulation 3.
+Section 1.
+Environmental Justice Summary for Air Quality Regulation 3

 The Environmental Justice Summary section displays the summary information for determining whether or not the census block group identified in the report meets the criteria for Disproportionately Impacted Community based on Regulation 3.
 The census block group is labeled as one of the following: